dimagi/rd-toolkit/docs/usage.md

 # Utilizing the Toolkit in your application

 The most common way to utilize the Rapid Diagnostics Toolkit is through the Android intent layer.
+Applications are installed side-by-side along with the Toolkit, and use the packaged support library to assist the creation of Intents for interoperability.
 Your app can make requests to the toolkit to start tests and timers and to request the result once available.

 Since tests take a significant amount of time to resolve, the default execution mode is a **two phase** interaction.
 The first phase is an activity callout to **provision** a diagnostic test,